Rabbi Sigal is the founder of Mendful community.

-Mendful Zones are spaces and times devoted to learning and practicing menditations and mendful conversations.
-It’s where and when we meet ourselves and mend within, where we engage in meaningful conversations and re-connect with each other and the world.
+Mendful Zones are spaces and times devoted to learning, creating and practicing with art, mending meditations and mendful conversations.
+In the zones is where and when we meet ourselves and mend within, where we engage in meaningful conversations and re-connect with each other and the world.

-We journey the Mendful Path when applying mendful sensibilities in a process of learning and re-connecting.
+We journey the Mendful Path applying mendful sensibilities in a process of learning and re-connecting.
 We mend disconnects, discontents, separation and loneliness to come together to deep peace and cooperation.
-Mendful includes mindfulness practice, but it’s not just about awareness and mindfulness.
+Mendful includes mindfulness practice, but it’s not limited to developing awareness and mindfulness.

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”Viktor Frankl

-Without mendfully conversing, calling each other out of our isolation, it will get worse.
-It is dangerous not to listen to those opinions we don’t like.
+Without mendfully conversing, to call each other out of our isolation, it will get worse.
+Even though it’s difficult to openly listen and be with people we disagree with and dislike, we must.
+Because it’s dangerous not to listen to those who have opinions we don’t like and perpetuate societal divides.

 We live in cultural bubbles.
 Much of life today is mediated on screens.
-Many of us forgot the benefits of and how to connect with others in person.
-We are not in touch with the joy and fulfillment found in engaging unedited, flowing, spontaneous, deep and caring conversations.
+Many of us forgot the benefits of and how to connect in meaningful ways with others in person.
+We are not in touch with the joy and fulfillment we find in engaging unedited, flowing, spontaneous, deep and caring conversations.
 There is an ever growing polarization in societies causing us to have a diminishing ability to converse, empathize and connect.
 We are quick to criticize, state our opposing beliefs and argue while we are slow to open our minds and hearts to listen.